tranminhduy-git/tmduy.github.io/_pages/cv.md

 Research experience
 ======
-> Jan 2021 - Aug 2024: __Undergraduate Research Student__, Department of Microbiology and Parasitology, School of Pharmacy - UMP
+> Jan 2021 - Aug 2024: __Student Researcher__, Department of Microbiology and Parasitology, School of Pharmacy - UMP

   * _Graduation Thesis_: The effect of herbal extracts on gut microbiota by cytometric fingerprints.
     * Research objective: Evaluating the gut microbiome diversity under the effect of Vietnamese herbal extracts by